Natural dye from your garden – beautiful, creative and easy

 However, natural dyers are always trying things out and tweaking their recipes, so keep a note of how your natural dye turns out.
 More avocado skins and stones?
 A longer boiling time?
 Do you need to add a fixative (known as a mordant)?
 Each recipe is different, so let’s go from start to finish with Yasmin’s avocados.

-If your household eats alot of avocados, you can save the skins and stones, but Yasmin gets hers from a local cafe.
+If your household eats a lot of avocados, you can save the skins and stones, but Yasmin gets hers from a local cafe.
 She washes the avocado flesh off the scraps and then allows it to dry.
 Most flowers and plants can be used as dye either fresh or dried, although the effect will be different.
-Yasmin’s bowl of avocado skins and stones has been sitting in her kitchen, waiting to be used.
+Yasmin’s bowl of avocado skins and stones has been sitting in her kitchen for several weeks, waiting to be used.

 I’ve done a video showing the process, which you can see below: